erkstruwe/neusta-code-challenge/README.md

                 Instead of a database, a local variable is used as storage in order to comply with the challenge's rules.
 This should not be done in production and renders some of the stream API's advantages useless (like e. g. unlimited file size or streaming from and to the database).
             </li>
             <li>
                 The data-modelling library Mongoose is used to define the Person schema.
-Thus, the appllication takes advantage of its structured way of definig a schema, built-in validation support, good testability, and the possibility to <b>switch to a Mongo DB as the persistance layer with just a few lines</b>.
+Thus, the application takes advantage of its structured way of defining a schema, built-in validation support, good testability, and the possibility to <b>switch to a Mongo DB as the persistence layer with just a few lines</b>.
             </li>
             <li>
                 The internal data model is based on the `Person` schema only.
 There is nothing like a `Room` schema, since rooms do not have any attributes yet.